mehulagg/gitlab_test/doc/ci/yaml/README.md

 The configuration is a snapshot in time and persisted in the database.
 Any changes to referenced `.gitlab-ci.yml` configuration won't be reflected in GitLab until the next pipeline is created.

-The files defined in `include` are:
+The files defined by `include` are:

 - Deep merged with those in `.gitlab-ci.yml`.
 - Always evaluated first and merged with the content of `.gitlab-ci.yml`,